top of page

 Preparing for the Next Phase of Search

 The shift I described here is not a temporary fluke.
 Clients will continue having conversations with AI platforms.
-They'll keep asking questions, advice and information to satisfy their questions and look for solutions to their problems.
+They will keep asking questions, seeking advice, and looking for solutions to their problems.
 AI systems will continue interpreting context rather than keywords alone.

 For private-pay practices, the strategic question is not: “How do I use AI?”